-If you are looking for a break from sightseeing in Athens, fear not – there are plenty of gorgeous Greek islands close to the capital that make for the perfect island getaways.
+If you are looking for a break from sightseeing in Athens, Greece, fear not – there are plenty of gorgeous Greek islands close to the capital that make for the perfect island getaways.
 Not only is it convenient to get to, but each island offers a range of interesting things to do and see.
 Here are the best Greek islands to visit near Athens:

-From the port of Piraeus, it takes around 1 hour and 30 minutes by speedboat or 2 hours by ferry to get to the charming island of Hydra.
+Hydra is one of the most beautiful islands near Athens.
+From the port of Piraeus, it takes around 1 hour and 30 minutes by speedboat or 2 hours by ferry to get there.
 What sets this island apart from the rest is that there are no motor vehicles on the island so all forms of transport must be done by boat, foot or donkey.
 Visitors will find plenty to keep themselves occupied; they can walk around the island admiring the elegant stone mansions, relax on beautiful crystal-water beaches, climb up to the bastions and explore the delightful fishing town of Kaminia.

-This delightful island takes around 40 minutes by speedboat or 1 hour and 15 minutes by regular boat to get to from Piraeus port; from Lavrio port it takes 1 hour.
-Aegina is filled with neo-classical buildings, is rich in history and is famous for its production of pistachios.
+This delightful island is one of the closest to Athens.
+It takes around 40 minutes by speedboat or 1 hour and 15 minutes by regular boat to get to from Piraeus port; from Lavrio port it takes 1 hour.
+Aegina is filled with neo-classical buildings, is rich in history, and is famous for its production of pistachios.
 Visitors can explore the seaside village of Perdika, unwind on one of the many nice beaches in the towns of Marathon and Souvala, stroll along the promenade and visit the important ancient temple of Athena Aphaia.

 From Lavrio port, it takes 1 hour and 40 minutes by regular boat to reach the beautiful and mountainous island of Kythnos.
-With its picturesque stone buildings, naturally wild beauty and heavenly beaches, it is a popular weekend destination for Athenians.
+With its picturesque stone buildings, naturally wild beauty, heavenly beaches, and its proximity to Athens it is a popular weekend destination for Athenians.
 Visitors can explore the traditional villages of Chora and Driopida, visit the most stunning beach on the island, Kolona, and bathe in a thermal spring in the town of Loutra which is said to cure many diseases and health problems.

-To get to this blissful island, it takes 55 minutes by speedboat from Piraeus port.
+Agistri is a blissful island near Athens, it takes 55 minutes by speedboat from Piraeus port.
 It attracts many visitors for its small villages and its clear, aquamarine beaches.
 Visitors can find rest and relaxation at beaches Aponissos and Dragonera, while the most popular resort on the island, Skala, offers plenty of tourist facilities as well as a sandy beach.
-The naturist beach of Halikiada is a steep hike away from the town, but has gorgeous green-blue waters and lush greenery surrounding it.
+The naturist beach of Halikiada is a steep hike away from the town but has gorgeous green-blue waters and lush greenery surrounding it.

 These Greek islands close to Athens are popular for a reason and will be sure to rejuvenate the mind, body and soul thanks to each one’s charming atmosphere, fabulous beaches and wild beauty.
 Each island is unique in its own way and because they are all easily accessible, visitors are truly spoiled for choice when choosing which one to tick off first!

-Which one is your favorite island near Athens?
+Which one is your favorite island near Athens, Greece?

 Did you like this post?
 Pin it!